 They are basically circular and stackable trays with slots to drain the water while holding the seeds, a portion of them in each tray.
 Water them at least twice a day for 4 days.
 On day 5 you should have some pretty good growth and then rinse them out in a bowl as before to separate out the hulls.
 Sprouting trays are easily found in stores or on Amazon and probably have their own directions for use.

 The flavor of the sprouts can be a bit spicy for some but have a wonderful flavor on their own for many.
 Eat them fresh in salads or on sandwiches instead of lettuce, or you can also freeze them and they will retain all their nutrients if you won’t be eating them within 3-4 days.
 Add them in your smoothie for a wonderful nutrient boost, but do not make your smoothie with milk!
 Cow milk contains casein which binds with the sulforaphane and hinders the absorption of that vital nutrient.

 Use almond milk, coconut milk or water and enjoy!

 Looking for a way to kick up the health factor in your smoothies?
-Consider one of our Perfect Paleo Protein Kits.
+Consider one of our Perfect Paleo Protein flavors.